jax-ml/jax/docs/aot.md

     return %0 : tensor<i32>
   }
 }

 >>> lowered_with_x.compile()(5)
 Array(19, dtype=int32, weak_type=True)

 ```

+The result of `lower` is not safe to serialize directly for use
+in a different process.
+See {ref}`export` for additional APIs for this purpose.

 Note that `lower` here takes two arguments as usual, but the subsequent compiled
 function accepts only the remaining non-static second argument.
 The static first